mkudsi/ActiveStandbySingletonPod/README.md

 The application is running as a singleton POD and is actively receiving traffic via a ClusterIP service.
 There is another POD running the same application but working in standby mode.
 It is not receiving any traffic as it is not a backend pod of the service.

+Since labels and annotations apply to the entire POD and not to containers within it, I am using environment variable to mark containers as critical or non-critical.
+The env variable "pwcriticality" with a value "critical" determines a critical container.

 Replicaset:
 -----------